 - I wanted to keep travel at the core of my life.

-As someone who has been to almost 30 countries, I’m qualified to say that shopping for my travels sucked.
+As someone who has been to almost 30 countries, I’m qualified to say that shopping for travel sucked.
 It meant searching the internet and racing all over town to pick up the things I needed.
 It took days.
 The items were usually some combination of hiking gear, sporty athleisure wear, or just regular everyday clothing.
 Nothing was exactly right.
 Also, I discovered there just wasn’t one place where travellers could get all their needs met: gear, clothes, accessories, and information.
 Putting on my entrepreneurial hat, I realized there was a market for practical luggage, stylish functional travel wear and a one-stop-shopping kind of experience.

 I asked my friend and co-founder of Naked, Alex McAulay, if he had the same experience.
 No question about it—he did.